mediamonks/image-effect-renderer/README.md

 renderer.setImage(0, renderer.buffers[0]);
 ```

-A buffer will render in the same resolution as the output canvas.
-To see more examples, please refer to the examples directory.
+A buffer will render in the exact resolution as the output canvas.
+To see more examples, please take a look at the examples directory.

 ## Building

-In order to build seng-event, ensure that you have [Git](http://git-scm.com/downloads)
+To build image-effect-renderer, ensure that you have [Git](http://git-scm.com/downloads)
 and [Node.js](http://nodejs.org/) installed.

 Clone a copy of the repo: